ECSaputra/afconverge/README.md

 AFconverge requires the following input data:

 * FASTA file(s) containing the set(s) of orthologous sequences to be analyzed.
 The folder `data/element-fasta/` contains some example FASTA files with the required format.
+Each file contains the orthologous sequences of a particular element (e.g., the AP3B2 promoter) across species, and each sequence in the file is given a sequence identifier (SeqID) that is the species name (make sure that the species names are **identical** to the species names in the tree file)